Banata

 8. User is signed into your application

-Multiple domains can be associated with a single connection.
-For example, an organization might own both acme.com and acme.io.
+You can associate multiple domains with a single connection.
+For example, if an organization owns both acme.com and acme.io, users from either domain are routed to the same IdP.

 Just-in-Time (JIT) Provisioning